-There were seven commercial land sales that occurred during the three years previous to the assessment date.
-Six of the sales occurred during 2016.
-These sales are "arms-length" transactions and were given consideration in the valuation of commercial and multi-family zoned land parcels for the 2018 revalue.
-There was also one sale during 2017 that has also been considered.
+There were three commercial land sales that occurred during the three years previous to the assessment date.
+One of the sales occurred during 2017, another in 2018, and the last in 2019.
+These sales are "arms-length" transactions and were given consideration in the valuation of commercial and multi-family zoned land parcels for the 2020 revalue.
 Due the limited number of recent sales on the island, sales outside the three year period prior to the assessment date were also given consideration.